 NRHP Assessment.
 In 2002, the HPO added architectural resource AM1527 to the HPO Study List under Criterion C for its architectural significance (Crow 2002).
-Based on the results of TRC's architectural survey, the library and the associated book depository building do not appear to have been altered since they were added to the Study List.
+Based on TRC's architectural survey, the library and the associated book depository building do not appear to have been altered since they were added to the Study List.
 Architectural resource AM1527 appears to be a good local example of a late Tudor Revival style building.
-For these reasons, it is TRC's opinion that architectural resource AM1527 retains sufficient integrity to remain on the HPO Study List.
+For these reasons, it is TRC's opinion that AM1527 is potentially eligible for the NRHP under Criterion C for its significance as a local example of Tudor Revival architecture.

 Assessment of Potential Effects.
 Based on current Project plans, AM1527 is located approximately 0.32 miles due east of the proposed Project center line, which is the nearest component of the Project to the architectural resource.
 From this area, visual lines-of-sight to the Project area will be largely obstructed by mature tree growth located in parcels on the west side of Highway 87 (Figure 6.53).
 In addition, the historic setting of the resource has been compromised by the presence of a high voltage transmission line that runs parallel to the Project ROW and is visible from the building (Figure 6.53).
 TRC's assessment of potential effects to AM1527 finds that the proposed undertaking will not destroy, damage, or physically alter any part of the resource, nor will it remove or isolate the property from its original location.
-Furthermore, the proposed Project will not compromise the historic or architectural significance of the resource for which it was recommended to the HPO Study List.
+Furthermore, the proposed Project will not compromise the historic or architectural significance of the resource for which it is recommended potentially eligible for the NRHP.
 As a result, it is the opinion of TRC that the proposed Project would result in no effect to architectural resource AM1527.